ImproPhoto/conda-recipes/README.md

+# About
+These are MicMac and PyMicMac anaconda recipies only for 64-bit Linux system.

-# Note on MicMac feautures
+## Note on MicMac features
 The anaconda package does not include these features:
  - Qt
  - X11